corbindavenport/imageshare/README.md

 Once you have ImageShare open, bookmark it or add it to your home screen for easy access.
 If you have a more modern browser or device that supports the [Let's Encrypt ISRG Root X1 certificate](https://letsencrypt.org/docs/certificate-compatibility/), you can use ImageShare over an encrypted HTTPS connection.
 You can try it by opening `https://theimageshare.com` instead of `http://theimageshare.com`.

+You can also force the small-screen mobile layout by navigating to the `/m/` page.
+This is useful for old phones, PDAs, and other small devices that can't switch automatically.

 ## Privacy Policy & Terms of Service

 ImageShare uses [Plausible Analytics](https://plausible.io) to report anonymous usage data, including how many times the app is used and the browser/device used.
 Uploaded files are only stored on the ImageShare service for a few minutes, then they are permanently deleted.